zerofo/emuiibo/README.md

 ## For developers

-This process also hosts a custom service, `nfp:emu`, which can be used to control amiibo emulation by IPC commands.
+emuiibo also hosts a custom service, `nfp:emu`, which can be used to control amiibo emulation by IPC commands.

 You have an implementation for C/C++ and libnx in [here](nfpemu-libnx).

 ## Credits

-- All the persons who contributed to the original **nfp-mitm** project: *Subv, ogniK, averne, spx01, SciresM*
+- Everyone who contributed to the original **nfp-mitm** project (forks): *Subv, ogniK, averne, spx01, SciresM*

-- **libstratosphere** libraries (SciresM again)
+- **libstratosphere** project and libraries

-- **AmiiboAPI** JSON API which is used by `emuGUIibo` PC tool to retrieve all existing amiibos, in order to obtain their unique IDs and other data.
+- **AmiiboAPI** (JSON API), which is used by `emuGUIibo` to get a proper, full amiibo list, in order to generate virtual amiibos without the need of raw dumps.